Learning to Love Me, Myself, and I

 Try this: Struggling with body image or issues around race?
 Vimalasara teaches guided meditations for silencing critical self-talk and loving the color of your skin.

-- Learn to have gratitude for your body.
-Add gratitude for yourself as part of positive self-talk to start cultivating a new self-love routine.
+- Add gratitude for yourself as part of positive self-talk to start cultivating a new self-love routine.